 So you just landed in Jaipur, the city renowned for its culture, monuments and over-the-top, everything, the pink city doesn’t need a lot of reasons to spark your interest.
 Whether you’re here for a well-earned vacation or just squeezing in the sights and sounds between meetings, you’ll want to make the most of every moment.
-It goes without saying that Jaipur is a great escape, but if you need a real escape, you need to plan an outing at Bisalpur Dam.
+It goes without saying that Jaipur is a great escape, but if you need a real escape, you need to plan an outing at Bisalpur Dam in Jaipur.

 The Bisalpur dam was built in the 1990s by the state government.
 During the construction, the people displaced by the dam rioted against the state government’s recovery and resettlement program, calling it unjust.